puppetlabs/puppet-docs/source/pe/3.7/rbac_ldap.md

 **BASE DISTINGUISHED NAME**

-PE uses LDAP Data Interchange Format (LDIF) to construct queries to your external directory (for example to look up user groups or users).
-Queries consist of the relative distinguished name (RDN) (optional) + the base distinguished name (DN) and are then filtered by lookup/login attributes.
+When PE constructs queries to your external directory (for example to look up user groups or users), the queries consist of the relative distinguished name (RDN) (optional) + the base distinguished name (DN), and are then filtered by lookup/login attributes.
 For example, if PE wants to authenticate a user named Bob who has the RDN `ou=bob,ou=users`, it sends a query in which the RDN is concatenated with the DN specified in this field (for example, `dc=puppetlabs,dc=com`).
 This gives a search base of `ou=bob,ou=users,dc=puppetlabs,dc=com`.

 The base DN that you provide in this field specifies where in the directory service tree to search for groups and users.
 It is the part of the DN that all users and groups that you want to use have in common.
 It is commonly the root DN (example `dc=example,dc=com`) but in the following LDIF example for Active Directory, you could set the base DN to `ou=Puppet,dc=example,dc=com` since both the group and the user are also under the organizational unit `ou=Puppet`.

 	# A user named Harold
 	dn: cn=harold,ou=Users,ou=Puppet,dc=example,dc=com
 	objectClass: organizationalPerson
 	cn: harold
 	displayName: Harold J.
 	mail: harold@example.com